 Aggregation multi-chasis links form the skeleton of the network within the data center.
 They provide redundancy and scalability in time preventing the formation of loops.

 Each data center has a pair of border routers that facilitate the connection to the Internet and other centers.
 Behind them there are Layer 3 aggregation switches, layer 2 switches and, finally, access switches to which the compute nodes connect.
-All logical switches are in pairs to achieve redundancy and connect to all of the devices over the aggregated multi-chasis links consisting of 2 or more 10G or 40G connections.
+All logical switches are in pairs to achieve redundancy.
+These switches connect to all of the devices over the aggregated multi-chasis links.
+They are consisting of 2 or more 10G or 40G connections.
 This typology prevents the risk of formation of layer 2 loops .

 All networking equipment is wire speed, meaning they reach 100% capacity of the bandwidth of the interfaces regardless of the circumstances, filters and type of traffic.
 This is achieved through the use of application-specific integrated circuits (ASICs).